Let’s say you have two choices before you to select a retail store location.

 Also Read: 7 Examples of successful store ideas

-Are the kind of employees you are looking for living in an area close to your store location?
+Are the kind of employees you are looking for living in an area close to your retail store location?
 Will it be easy for them to travel to the store?
 Are there enough eateries and hospitals around so as to make things convenient for your employees?

 These are some of the questions you must be asking yourself regarding your employees.